Old Southeast Town Hall: History

 Brewster and the area around it grew substantially in the years after the Civil War due to the construction of the New York and Harlem Railroad in 1848.
 The New York Central Railroad acquired the line in 1864. including within Brewster.
 In response to this, a Second Empire-style town hall was built on the site in 1869.
-It burned down on February 23, 1880 when a fire swept the entire south side of Main Street.
+It burned down on February 23, 1880, when a fire swept the entire south side of Main Street.
 A replacement was built in 1882, only to meet the same fate in 1893.

-Mindful of these two disasters, the current building was designed by the New York City firm of Child & DeGroll to be as fireproof as possible, using less combustible materials like iron and brick.
+Mindful of these two disasters, the current building was designed by the New York City firm of Child & DeGoll to be as fireproof as possible, using less combustible materials like iron and brick.
 It opened in 1896.
 Four years later, in 1900, the jail wing was added to the west.
 That has been the only significant addition or alteration to the building.

 The town government remained there until, in 1964, more space became necessary.
 The town clerk and town supervisor's office were moved to the recently closed First National Bank of Brewster building down the street, near the train station.
-The Southeast Museum had been established a year earlier, and moved into the vacated space.
-The Southeast Museum has been a steward of the Old Town Hall for 47 years.
+The Southeast Museum had been established a year earlier, and moved into the vacated theater space on the upper level of the Old Town Hall on July 6, 1963.
+The Southeast Museum continues to occupy the building to this day, although on the middle level, which originally housed the dancing room, jury room and clerk's room.

 In 1977, prior to the building being listed on the Register, extensive renovations were done to bring it back to its original appearance, jointly sponsored by the village of Brewster and the Southeast Museum.
-Supervising architect Richard Brennan of New Canaan, Connecticut relied on the original drawings to guide the restoration.
+Supervising architect Richard Bergmann of New Canaan, Connecticut, relied on the original drawings to guide the restoration.
 The auditorium's stage was extended 10 feet (3 m) to accommodate the needs of contemporary theatrical productions, and the basement was remodeled to serve as offices for some minor town offices and community organizations, and town court.
 No other changes were made at that time.

 The town's master plan update in 2002 recommended that it take measures to bring the building up to code and otherwise improve it.
 The town court, especially, was overcrowded.
 This led to the construction of the current town hall in the mid-2000s and the town's final retreat from its old town hall.